American Model Tawny Jordan Sizzles In A Revealing Dress As She Graces The Pages Of ‘Picton’ Magazine

 Happy Anniversary @bellamodelmgmt & celebrating with our featured editorial in @pictonmag ????
 I just wanted to say I’m so thankful for all the support from all my loved ones, my friends, the models, the artists involved, @shannonarielle for being my Project Manager and to all my amazing clients.
 2019 was such a great year for @bellamodelmgmt!

-Within a day of posting, and as of the writing of this piece, Tawny’s post has amassed more than 3,000 likes and close to a hundred comments in which fans and followers praised her for her beauty as well as her chic dresses.
+Within a day of posting, and as of the writing of this piece, Tawny’s post has amassed more than 3,000 likes and close to a hundred comments in which followers praised her for her beauty as well as her chic dresses.

 “You’re such an awesome boss, babe!
 Congratulations!!” one of her fans commented on the post.

-“It’s really hot babe [fire emoji]” another user wrote.
+“It’s really hot babe [fire emoji]” another social media user wrote.

 “2020 is going to be your best year yet,” a third follower wrote.